Explore

 Leprechaun: Back 2 tha Hood review

-Posted : 11 years, 4 months ago on 2 December 2012 06:09 (A review of Leprechaun: Back 2 tha Hood)
+Posted : 12 years ago on 2 December 2012 06:09 (A review of Leprechaun: Back 2 tha Hood)

 The film opens with an animated prologue revealing the origins of leprechauns, stating that they were summoned by a king to protect his gold.
 After the death of the king the Leprechauns returned to their places of origin, all except one (Warwick Davis) who remained in the mortal world and through the ages slowly became corrupted and obsessed with the treasure he still guarded.
 In the present, Father Jacob (Willie C. Carpenter) is chased through the construction site of the youth center he had planned on building by the Leprechaun, whose gold Jacob had taken to fund the building project.
 Using four-leaf clover laced holy water Jacob manages to banish the Leprechaun, summoning demonic hands which drag him underground, but soon after drops dead of injuries inflicted by the Leprechaun during the fight.